The Elementary Program is divided into two Lower Elementary Classrooms (grades 1-3) and an Upper Elementary Classroom (grades 4-6).

 Students in the Upper Elementary classroom build upon these foundations delving deeper into such subjects as Anatomy, Ecology and Cultural Studies.
 Time management skills are practiced through the coordination of weekly and monthly assignments.
 There are many opportunities for students to make presentations to their classmates and in this process, practice organizational and leadership skills.

-Both classrooms become communities working in an atmosphere of collaborative engagement.
+All classrooms become communities working in an atmosphere of collaborative engagement.
 It is a place that allows each student to contribute their talents and skills while expanding their interests.